jace-ys/photography/content/portfolio/_index.md

 +++
 title = "Portfolio"
-description = "My portfolio of professional work done for clients and brands."
+description = "My portfolio of commercial work for clients and brands."
 +++